honeytrap/honeytrap/README.md

 }
 ```

-The API supports the following response types with specific int values:
+The API supports the following response types with specific integer values:

 ```
 FETCH_SESSIONS_REPLY=2